Jonhy-D/HubEnterntainmentBackend-C-/README.md

 ### Final Step

-Run `dotnet run` to lift the project at the specified port.
+Run `dotnet run` to run the project at the specified port.

 ### Remember need a database